theramiyer/blog/_posts/2019/2019-03-01-surgical-strike-2-0.md

 ## Some definitions

-Aggression: When someone violates borders or lines of control with an intent to attack a military or civilian establishment.
+<span class='small-caps'>Aggression</span>: When someone violates borders or lines of control with an intent to attack a military or civilian establishment.

-Surgical strike: A military strike conducted with a specific target in mind, without collateral damage.
+<span class='small-caps'>Surgical strike</span>: A military strike conducted with a specific target in mind, without collateral damage.
 This target, usually, is a military establishment.
 (Source: Wikipedia)

-India’s strike: I deliberately add this to clarify that India’s 26th Feb strike was not a conventional surgical strike, but a _non-military pre-emptive strike_ targeted on Jaish-e-Mohammed.
+<span class='small-caps'>India’s strike</span>: I deliberately add this to clarify that India’s 26th Feb strike was not a conventional surgical strike, but a _non-military pre-emptive strike_ targeted on Jaish-e-Mohammed.
 This has been more than made clear by our government.
 This strike was surgical only in that it specifically targeted a camp, and caused zero collateral damage.
 No military establishment lost anything---on either side---no civilians were injured or eliminated.
 Anyone who can see the difference between the sun and the moon can see the difference between an aggression and a non-military strike.

 ## Imran Khan’s obvious stand